 3.4 Comparing the means of LVI values of different groups present in the intra-household variables

-For comparing the means of LVI values of different groups present in the intra-household variables, one-way ANOVA was performed with the null hypothesis that there are no significant differences among the mean LVI score of the different categories of households across the selected intra-household variables.
-The results of which are shown in the table 7.
+For comparing the means of LVI values of different groups present in the intra-household variables, one-way ANOVA was performed with the null hypothesis that there are no significant differences among the mean LVI scores of the different categories of households across the selected intra-household variables.
+The results of which are shown in table 7.

-The observation of Table 7 demonstrates significant difference among the means of LVI of different groups at 1 percent level of significance in all the selected intra-household variables.
-In participation in decision making, access and control over productive resources, contribution and control over household income and workload variable significant difference was found between the means of LVI of different groups at 1 percent level of significance.
-Mean score of primary women having adequacy was found to be higher than other groups.
-The above observations of the intra-household variables highlight that Vulnerability is more for the households where only primary women is having adequacy in the variables because of their higher mean score.
-Significant differences between the groups indicate that vulnerability varies significantly at different level of empowerment in the household.
-These observations clearly indicates that in majority of the farm-households there is existence of gender gap in the empowerment level of primary man and primary women of the household.
-The primary men in the household are the one having adequacy in most of the variables which signifies that primary women in the farm-households of the study area are less empowered than primary men.
-Similar findings were found in a study conducted in Manipur where the primary male members of households were found of having high empowerment level compared to primary women of farm-households [26].
+The observation of Table 7 demonstrates a significant difference among the means of LVI of different groups at a 1 percent level of significance in all the selected intra-household variables.
+In participation in decision-making, access and control over productive resources, contribution and control over household income and workload variable significant difference was found between the means of LVI of different groups at a 1 percent level of significance.
+The mean score of primary women having adequacy was found to be higher than other groups.
+The above observations of the intra-household variables highlight that Vulnerability is more for the households where only primary women have adequacy in the variables because of their higher mean score.
+Significant differences between the groups indicate that vulnerability varies significantly at different levels of empowerment in the household.
+These observations indicate that in the majority of the farm households, there is an existence of a gender gap in the empowerment level of primary men and primary women of the household.
+The primary men in the household are the ones having adequacy in most of the variables which signifies that primary women in the farm-households of the study area are less empowered than primary men.
+Similar findings were found in a study conducted in Manipur where the primary male members of households were found to have a high empowerment level compared to primary women of farm households [26].

 Table 7: Group differences of different intra-household variables with LVI value